 The durability and strength of all our tested tools is a testament to both our initial selection criteria and the practical design criteria these companies use.
 Across the board, we had no problems with the strength and construction quality of any of our 2017 tested tools. (in the past we have had tools fail in testing.
 We have since omitted those products from our review roster).
 The SwissTool is no exception to the quality of our tested tools.
 In going head to head with a category super-power like Leatherman, Victorinox is wise to have built a solid product.
 They also surely have that Swiss pride that results in precise, smooth mechanical and electronic products.

 The SwissTool is an excellent everyday carry tool for the Europhile that digs having scissors handy.

-The SwissTool Spirit XC is the most expensive non-award winner in our test.
-While it is a solid product, and we definitely recommend it, a few dollars more can get the flashier Editors' Choice winner.
-For considerably less, one can get a remarkably similar feature set in our Best Buy winning Leatherman Wingman.
+This is a solid product, and we definitely recommend it.
+For considerably less, though, one can get a remarkably similar feature set in our Best Buy winning Leatherman Wingman.
 The only major feature the Wingman lacks, as compared to the SwissTool, is a saw.
 The SwissTool has two, one for wood and one for metal.